 However, proper storage is not as easy as it seems, since seeds are looking for any excuse to start sprouting and there are a number of factors that tell the seeds that the time is right to stretch out their roots and branches.
-Store your seeds in the wrong conditions and they might end up dead, rotting, or diseased by the time you’re ready to introduce them to the soil.
+Store your marijuana seeds in the wrong conditions and they might end up dead, rotting, or diseased by the time you’re ready to introduce them to the soil.

 Fundamentals of Marijuana Seed Storage

 If your marijuana seed is not in the soil, this means that the plant matter inside the seed will begin to germinate.
 The shell will crack open, letting the plant matter out and moisture, bacteria, and pests in.
-Without soil to thrive in, the seed will begin to rot.
+Without soil to thrive in, the marijuana seed will begin to rot.

 41℉ (5 ℃) is the absolute warmest you want your long-term storage spot to be, with the sweet spot being somewhere around 38 ℉.

 It’s very important that this temperature remains stable for the long term.
-If you are refrigerating your seeds, your best bet is to place them in a separate unit or a spot near the back.
-Every time that you open your fridge the temperature fluctuates, which can harm the seeds over time.
+If you are refrigerating your marijuana seeds, your best bet is to place them in a separate unit or a spot near the back.
+Every time that you open your fridge the temperature fluctuates, which can harm the marijuana seeds over time.

-However, you don’t want your seed too dry either.
+However, you don’t want your marijuana seed too dry either.
 A humidity level of about 5% is the maximum that you want to allow in order to keep the waxy, protective layer surrounding the seed intact without triggering the seed to split open.

-Much like heat and humidity, light tells that seed to wake up because it’s time to spring forth.
+Much like heat and humidity, light tells that marijuana seed to wake up because it’s time to spring forth.
 Even if it’s a halogen bulb inside your refrigerator and not the sun itself, the seed’s natural optimism can still start the flowering process.

 Light exposure over time can also damage the surface of the seed, which in turn will damage what’s stored underneath.
-The solution, much like storing cannabis flower and other products, is to keep your seeds in a dark or opaque container.
+The solution, much like storing cannabis flower and other products, is to keep your marijuana seeds in a dark or opaque container.
 Without exposure to light, they’ll keep dozing long term.

-Storage Methods for Cannabis Seeds
+Storage Methods for Marijuana Seeds

-If you’re storing your seeds for the short term (a couple of weeks or months), a standard mailing envelope or a tan coin envelope will do in a pinch.
+If you’re storing your marijuana seeds for the short term (a couple of weeks or months), a standard mailing envelope or a tan coin envelope will do in a pinch.
 If the envelope paper is thick enough, it will protect the seeds from the most harmful ambient light.
-If the envelope is stored in a cool, dry, dark, and temperature-stable spot like the back of a closet or a drawer, the seeds should also stay dormant in the short term.
+If the envelope is stored in a cool, dry, dark, and temperature-stable spot like the back of a closet or a drawer, the marijuana seeds should also stay dormant in the short term.

 Of course, this method is only as good at the stability of your home’s climate.
-If you live in a humid area prone to frequent storms or weather fluctuations like Florida, envelopes will only get you so far without ruining your seeds.
+If you live in a humid area prone to frequent storms or weather fluctuations like Florida, envelopes will only get you so far without ruining your marijuana seeds.

-Be sure to separate the pack from the seeds with a couple cotton balls or a paper towel.
+Be sure to separate the pack from the marijuana seeds with a couple cotton balls or a paper towel.
 This will help absorb excess moisture at the start as well.
 If you have a method to vacuum seal the jar even better.
 Wrap the jar in something opaque and you’re all set.
-Seeds stored at a stable room temperature can last for over a year.
+Marijuana seeds stored at a stable room temperature can last for over a year.
 Refrigerated they can last a couple years.